exoad/exoad/README.md

 </ul>
 <p>
 <details>
-  <summary>Here are some more projects I have released publicly:
+  <summary>📌 Here are some more projects I have released publicly:
   </summary>
   <ul>
     <li>